Hirohito: The Emperor's New Clothes

 The real threat was posed not by the Senior Command of the Japanese Army however but by its Junior Officer Corps.

-Earlier Anami had been approached by a number of Junior Officers led by Major Kenji Hatanaka seeking reassurance that the Imperial Council had no intention of accepting the terms of the Potsdam Declaration.
+Earlier Anami had been approached by several Junior Officers led by Major Kenji Hatanaka seeking reassurance that the Imperial Council had no intention of accepting the terms of the Potsdam Declaration.
 Anami had been ambivalent and evasive in his responses.
 Hatanaka knew what this meant.
 Convinced that the Emperor would never willingly submit to surrender and that he must have been coerced by his corrupt and cowardly Ministers he prepared to act.

 At 9.30 on the night of 14 August, in what became known as the Kyujo Incident, Officers of the Japanese Imperial Guard attempted a coup d’etat.
 They intended to seize the tape of the surrender declaration before it could be broadcast, at the same time Hatanaka despatched hit squads under the command of Takeo Sasaki to assassinate the Premier and those other Ministers he considered dishonourable traitors and no longer worthy of life.